 Working with Nature and the Landscape

-I see my work as an ongoing process, I walk, observe, and record my everyday experiences of nature, I take photos of plants, trees, paths and places that catch my eye.
-It’s an intuitive and emotional response to the experience and aesthetics of the landscape, whether it be a gnarled tree, a delicate bud or a winding path that catches my eye.
-Although my preference is to work with physical materials my conceptual focus has led to combining them with digital media.
+I see my practice as an ongoing process, I walk, observe, and photograph my everyday experiences of nature.
+It’s an intuitive and emotional response to the aesthetics of nature in the environment, whether it be a gnarly tree on a path or a tiny weed in the pavement that catches my eye.
 The processes I employ to create my work have developed from a desire to share the experience and beauty of nature and a belief in leaving living things where they belong.
-The resulting videos and paintings sit between genres, paintings which are also photographs, videos which are also interventions.
+Although I work with photography as a starting point and use digital media within my work, I also enjoy using physical materials, leading to works which often sit between genres.

-The Jena Romantics’ theories about how man’s separation from nature has led to the exploitation of the natural world, a theory shared by contemporary thinkers such as scientist James Lovelock and Dutch artist Herman de Vries continues to fuel my work.
-My most recent project Duality and has demonstrated to me how I look at place and environment, seeing a separation between man and nature, the built and the organic, but at the same time looking for connections and relationships between the two.
+The Jena Romantics’ theories, shared by James Lovelock and artist Herman de Vries, about how man’s separation from nature has led to the exploitation of the natural world continues to influence my work.
+My most recent projects have demonstrated to me how I look at place and environment, seeing a separation between man and nature, the built and the organic, but at the same time looking for connections and relationships between the two.

 Through sharing my observations of the relationship between man and nature I hope to prompt the viewer to consider what nature means to them.